 - The site also provides a list of which PureEncapsulations products their research deems best for each of your SNPs.
 Unfortunately, you can’t generate this report– it can only be done by the practitioner who created your account.

 - Here’s what to do if you would like me create a PureGenomics account for you:

-- I’ll create your account as soon as I can.
+- I’ll create your account as soon as I can & email a confirmation.

 - You’ll get an email from PureGenomics with instructions.
 You can either upload your 23andme data by providing your login info or uploading the raw data directly. (*To access your 23andme raw data, find instructions here.)

 - Once you upload your 23andme data, I’ll be notified by the PureGenomics site.
-At that point, if you want me to, I’ll generate your supplement report and email it to you.
+At that point, I’ll generate your supplement report and email it to you.
 I can only do this if you allow me to view your results.
 Please see disclaimer below.

 - **Implicit in your request for the PureGenomics supplement recommendations is an understanding that I’ll be able to see your data.
 (If you allow it, I will only have access to the info produced by PureGenomics, which is a mere subset of your 23andme data).
 But I won’t look at it.
 I’ll just save the data as a PDF and email it to you and then delete both the file and the email.
 I care a whole heck of a lot about your privacy!
 After you get my email, feel free to hide your data from me by going to Account –> My Account, then unchecking the box at the very top, next to “Allow my practitioner, Anne Buzzelli to view my results.”

 - Athletigen provides insight about your ideal forms of exercise.
 This includes things like endurance, muscle type and recovery time. *Please see the comment from Athletigen below for updated information.*